Recover Disability Insurance Benefits for Addiction with the Help of a Philadelphia Substance Abuse Lawyer

 Consequences and Effects of Addiction for Medical Professionals

 Addiction causes a multitude of issues which impairs a healthcare provider’s life and career through the symptoms and effects of addiction.
 While suffering from addiction, professionals are often impaired or do not function at their highest ability.
-Alcohol and substance addiction includes physical symptoms which compromise one’s ability to perform the duties of their specialty or maintain a career.
+Alcohol and drug addiction includes physical symptoms which compromise one’s ability to perform the duties of their specialty or maintain a career.
 Physical symptoms include:

 - Tremors or Shaking